coffee2code/obfuscate-email/readme.txt

 = Does this plugin modify the post content in the database? =

 No. The plugin filters post content on-the-fly.
-E-mails will remain unchanged in the database.
+Emails will remain unchanged in the database.

 = Why don't I see any obfuscation when viewing the source for the page (or a selection) via my browser's inspector? =